Sqoon

 Developer: Home Data Corp.
 Publisher: Irem Release: 09/87 Genre: Shooter

 I never played Sqoon growing up.
 I never saw it at Blockbuster, none of my friends had it, and I never saw any reason to seek it out.
-Admittedly Irem’s In the Hunt it was spurred my curiosity as apparently between that game and Sub Rebellion someone at the company had a thing for submarines.
+Admittedly Irem’s In the Hunt is what spurred my curiosity as apparently between that game and Sub Rebellion someone at the company had a thing for submarines.
 What I found was a game that may have been too advanced for its time.
 If you want something different in a NES shooter Sqoon might be the game for you.

 Aliens from the planet Neptune invade the Earth to find a new source of food.
 Unfortunately that food source is mankind.
 The Neptunians melt the polar ice caps which cause the sea level to rise and continents to sink.
 In response the Earth Defense Army calls on the pirate Narikeen and his submarine Sqoon to attack the aliens and rescue any remaining humans while he is at it.